 Any student who is taking more than one block off in a given semester must obtain permission from the Office of Student Life to pursue their studies on a part-time basis.
 During these blocks off, students will be placed in a status of Withdrawal with an Intent to Return.
 During this time, students will not be actively enrolled and will not have the privileges afforded to enrolled students, including, but not limited to, access to facilities, residence halls, or the meal plan unless they have written authorization from the Office of Student Life.
 The student’s Gold Card will be deactivated.
 Part-time students will be billed the per-block charge equivalent to one-third of a semester for each block enrolled.

 If Withdrawal with an Intent to Return is granted for personal reasons (such as medical, financial, or other personal circumstances), the student must reconfirm their return date by writing the Office of Student Life no later than November 1 for a Spring Semester return or March 1 for a Fall Semester return, unless otherwise stipulated by the Office of Student Life.
-Failure to adhere to the stated deadlines will result in an automatic withdrawal from the college.
+Failure to adhere to the stated deadlines may result in a withdrawal from the college.

 If Withdrawal with an Intent to Return is required by the college (in cases such as academic suspension, financial suspension, disciplinary suspension, involuntary medical leave, etc.), the student will receive a letter from the Office of Student Life detailing the requirements for return.
-Failure to adhere to the stated deadlines or conditions will result in an automatic withdrawal from the college.
+Failure to adhere to the stated deadlines or conditions may result in a withdrawal from the college.

 Withdrawal from the College:

 Students must contact the Office of Student Life if they intend to withdraw from the college.
-If they choose to enroll as a degree-seeking undergraduate student (a transfer student) at another institution or they do not qualify for or adhere to the standards of a Withdrawal with an Intent to Return, they must withdraw from the college or they may be subject to an automatic withdrawal from the college.
+If they choose to enroll as a degree-seeking undergraduate student (a transfer student) at another institution or they do not qualify for or adhere to the standards of a Withdrawal with an Intent to Return, they must withdraw from the college or they may be withdrawn from the college.

 Withdrawal forms are available in the Office of Student Life.
 Until a student has officially withdrawn, completed the necessary paperwork, and received written authorization from the Office of Student Life, no refund of the general obligation deposit will be considered.
 To receive a refund, a student must give notice of withdrawal by November 1 for Spring Semester.
 For Fall Semester, to receive a refund a student must give preliminary notice of withdrawal by March 1; final notice must be given by June 15.
 All withdrawals require a signature from the Office of Student Life.